A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification: Examples of Conformal Procedures

 \subsection{Conformalized Quantile Regression}

-So far, we have only discussed classification, where $Y$ is discrete.
-We will next show how to incorporate uncertainty into regression problems with a continuous output $Y$, following the algorithm in~\cite{romano2019conformalized}.
-To begin, we use quantile regression as a heuristic notion of uncertainty, since it is often the most naturally implemented form of uncertainty available for continuous-valued problems.
-As a reminder, a quantile regression algorithm attempts to learn the $\gamma$ quantile of $Y|X$ for each value of $X$.
+We will next show how to incorporate uncertainty into regression problems with a continuous output, following the algorithm in~\cite{romano2019conformalized}.
+We use quantile regression~\cite{koenker1978regression} as our base model.
+As a reminder, the quantile regression algorithm attempts to learn the $\gamma$ quantile of $Y_{\rm test}|X_{\rm test}=x$ for each possible value of $x$.
 We will call the true quantile $t_\gamma(x)$ and the fitted model $\hat{t}_\gamma(x)$.
-Since by definition $Y|X$ lands below $t_{0.05}(x)$ with $5\%$ probability and above $t_{0.95}(x)$ with $5\%$ probability, we would expect the interval $\left[\hat{t}_{0.05},\hat{t}_{0.95}\right]$ to have approximately 90\% coverage.
-However, we cannot be sure, because we do not know how accurate our quantile regression procedure was.
-Therefore, we use the estimated quantiles as our heuristic notion of uncertainty, and then use conformal prediction to rigorously calibrate it.
-We include a PyTorch pseudocode version of this algorithm in Figure~\ref{fig:cqr-code}.
+Since by definition $Y_{\rm test}|X_{\rm test}=x$ lands below $t_{0.05}(x)$ with $5\%$ probability and above $t_{0.95}(x)$ with $5\%$ probability, we would expect the interval $\left[\hat{t}_{0.05}(x),\hat{t}_{0.95}(x)\right]$ to have approximately 90\% coverage.
+However, because the fitted quantiles may be inaccurate, we will conformalize them.
+Python pseudocode for conformalized quantile regression is in Figure~\ref{fig:cqr-code}.